Multiparty orthogonal product states with minimal genuine nonlocality: Preliminaries

-Although the history of quantum state discrimination dates back to early 1970's with an initial attempt to formulate information protocols using quantum optical devices \cite{Helstrom1969,Holevo1973,Yuen1975}, LSD problem gained research interest much later \cite{Peres1991,Massar1995,bennett99}.
-It asks to identify the correct state chosen randomly from an apriori known ensemble of states $\{p_i,\ket{\psi_i}\}_{i=1}^m$ under the restriction that the spatially separated parties can perform only LOCC; $\forall~i~,\ket{\psi_i}\in\otimes_{j=1}^n\mathcal{H}_{j}$ with $\mathcal{H}_{j}$ being the Hilbert space of the $j^{th}$ subsystem (note that only one copy of the system is provided).
-Wherever possible we will avoid the party index for brevity.
-All the systems considered in this work are finite dimensional and hence $\mathcal{H}_{j}$ will be isomorphic to some complex euclidean space $\mathbb{C}^{d_j}$.
-In a product LSD problem, all $\ket{\psi_i}$'s are considered to be fully product state, \textit{i.e.}, $\forall~ i,~\ket{\psi_i}=\otimes_{j=1}^n\ket{\phi^j_i}$ with $\ket{\phi^j_i}\in\mathbb{C}^{d_j}$.
-Here we recall an example of a set of nonlocal product states (NPS), \textit{i.e.}, set of pairwise orthogonal product states that can not be perfectly distinguished under LOCC \cite{bennett99}:
+Although the history of quantum state discrimination dates back to early 1970's with an initial attempt to formulate information protocols using quantum optical devices \cite{Helstrom69,Holevo73,Yuen75}, local state discrimination (LSD) problem gained research interest much later \cite{Peres91,Massar95,Bennett99}.
+Given only one copy of the system, it asks to identify the state chosen randomly from a known ensemble of states $\{p_i,\ket{\psi_i}\}_{i=1}^m$ under the restriction that the spatially separated parties can perform only LOCC; where $\forall~i~,\ket{\psi_i}\in\otimes_{j=1}^n\mathcal{H}_{j}$ with $\mathcal{H}_{j}$ being the Hilbert space of the $j^{th}$ subsystem.
+In a product LSD problem, all $\ket{\psi_i}$'s are considered to be fully product states, \textit{i.e.}, $\forall~ i,~\ket{\psi_i}=\otimes_{j=1}^n\ket{\phi^j_i}$ with $\ket{\phi^j_i}\in\mathcal{H}_j$. \begin{definition} Nonlocal product states (NPS): A set of mutually orthogonal and fully product states $\mathbb{S}:=\left\{\ket{\psi_i}\right\}_{i=1}^K\subset\otimes_{j=1}^n\mathcal{H}_{j}$ will be referred to as NPS if they cannot be perfectly distinguished under LOCC when all the parties are spatially separated. \end{definition} \begin{definition} Genuinely nonlocal product states (GNPS): A set of mutually orthogonal and fully product states $\mathbb{S}:=\left\{\ket{\psi_i}\right\}_{i=1}^K\subset\otimes_{j=1}^n\mathcal{H}_{j}$ will be referred to as GNPS if they cannot be locally distinguished in any possible bipartition. \end{definition} Note that the above definition captures the strongest possible notion of nonlocality without entanglement phenomenon for multipartite systems.
+The states of a GNPS can neither be locally distinguished in any `$n-1$ {\it vs} $1$' bipartition nor they can be locally distinguished in any `$n-k$ {\it vs} $k$' bipartition, with arbitrary $k$ parties grouping together.
+Clearly every GNPS is a NPS, but the converse is not true in general.
+For instance, the SHIFTS UPB of $(\mathbb{C}^2)^{\otimes3}$ as constructed in \cite{Bennett99upb,Bennett99} is a tripartite NPS but not a GNPS.
+In this work, our primary aim is to construct GNPS and then study their entanglement assisted discrimination.
+Before discussing our construction, we first recall an example of bipartite NPS which is given by,